Human longevity depends on how each of us chooses to live, and to know how to live a healthy and longer life, here are several keys you need to learn.

-Constantly feeling happy is a good emotion and can help improve longevity.
+Feeling happy can help improve longevity.
 A study indicated that happy individuals had a reduction of early death or mortality in a 5-year period.

 Another piece of research showed that people who felt happiest at 22 years old were two times more likely to be alive after six decades.

 Prioritizing things that make you feel happy starts with knowing what makes you feel this emotion.
 If it’s your family and friends, then spend more time with them and let them feel loved — the same goes for you.

 If doing charity work brings you joy, then never stop volunteering for non-profit organizations in your community.

 7. Consume Alcohol in Moderation

 Uncontrolled consumption of alcohol can lead to many health issues, such as pancreatic, heart, and liver disease.
 But, a study revealed that light-to-moderate consumption of alcohol can reduce the incidence of peripheral and arterial disease, ischemic stroke, and coronary heart disease.